vasily-kirichenko/FSharp.Data.Experimental.YamlTypeProvider/README.md

   NumberOfDeadlockRepeats: 5
   DefaultTimeout: 00:05:00
 ```
-It's not very interesting so far, as the main purpose of any settings is to be changed in runtime.
+It's not very interesting so far, as the main purpose of any settings is to be loaded from a config file at runtime.
-Add the following ```RuntimeSettings.yaml``` into the C# console project:
+So, add the following ```RuntimeSettings.yaml``` into the C# console project:
 ```
 Mail:
   Smtp: